-If you want quality on a budget, this sleeper could be it.
-It has a sturdy metal frame that protects your baby.
-The whole bed can be folded for easy storage or traveling.
+If you want quality on a budget, this sleeper could be just what you need.
+It has a sturdy, vented plastic frame that protects your baby.
+The whole bed can be folded for easy storage or travel.

-A feature you’ll love is the sides which are lined with mesh fabric, which allows your baby to get good air circulation.
-They’ll also make it easy for you to check on the baby.
+We love the mesh-lined sides that allow our babies to get good air circulation.
+They also make it easy for you to check on your baby.

-Having something that your baby can grow with is also important if you’re on a budget.
-This is a full 32 inches long, so there’s plenty of room for growth.
-That said, it’s also due to the size that many moms claim it’s too big to have in the bed with them.
+Having something your baby can grow with is also important if you’re on a budget.
+This is a full 33.5 inches long, so there’s plenty of room for growth.
+However, it’s also due to the size that many moms claim it’s too big to have in bed with them.